librato/metrics-librato/README.md

 * Gauge: name=foo.5MinuteRate
 * Gauge: name=foo.15MinuteRate

+The default unit for timers is *milliseconds*, see below how to change that.

 _Note that Coda Timer percentiles are determined using configurable <a href="https://dropwizard.github.io/metrics/3.1.0/manual/core/#histograms">Reservoir Sampling</a>.
 Coda Timers by default use an exponentially decaying reservoir to prioritize newer data._

 ## Reducing The Volume Of Metrics Reported